Vingerklip Lodge, named from the famous rock pinnacle, provides a good base in the area

 None of the Expert Africa team has stayed at Vingerklip Lodge but we popped in for a brief visit in June 2014.

-From a pretty landscaped garden, steps lead up to the main building, housing the reception, curio shop, one of the restaurants, a bar and lounge.
+From a pretty landscaped garden, steps lead up to the main building, housing the reception, curio shop, restaurant, bar and lounge.
 This main area is largely open sided, and open plan, under a high thatched roof; it’s airy and cool, but a little dark.
 A well-stocked bar,lies to one side of the reception, along with a lounge area with plenty of seating and views over the bush.
 To the other side is the restaurant, with individual tables and a large central fireplace.
 Outside, Vingerklip Lodge makes good use of its hilltop location, with terraced seating areas strategically placed on several levels.
-A shaded deck alongside the main building, is a perfect spot for sundowners, while at the lodge’s highest point, ‘Ingrid’s Blick’ has a panoramic views, including Vingerklip’s waterhole, where you might be lucky enough to spot kudu, eland, oryx, impala and giraffe.
+A shaded deck alongside the main building, is a perfect spot for sundowners, while at the lodge’s highest point, ‘Ingrid’s Blick’ has a 360-degree panorama with views of Vingerklip’s waterhole, where you might be lucky enough to spot kudu, eland, oryx, impala and giraffe.

 In between are two swimming pools: one large and U-shaped; the second, smaller.
 Both have sunloungers and umbrellas offering some welcome shade.
 Added extras are a jacuzzi, with a bar conveniently next to it, and a fitness room.